Juan Agustín Morfi

-Juan Agustín Morfi was a Franciscan monk, born in Asturias, Spain, in 1735, who died in Mexico, New Spain, in 1783.
+Juan Agustín Morfi (Asturias, Spain, in 1735 – Mexico, New Spain, 1783) was a Spanish Franciscan friar.
 He is considered the most important chronicler and historian of the New Philippines; Mariano Errasti ranks Morfi among the most prodigious figures in five centuries of Franciscan work in America.

 Early life

 Born in Oviedo, his exact date of birth is not known, but his admission document into the Convento Grande de San Francisco in Mexico in 1760 records he was 25 at the time, indicating a birth date around 1735.
 His parents were Juan Morfi, an Irishman, and Maria Antonia Cortina, a Spaniard.
 He had siblings, but nothing else is known of them with certainty.
 He arrived in America between 1755 and 1756.
 He was ordained a Franciscan friar on May 3, 1761.

 Career

 Morfi taught theology at the Colegio de Santa Cruz de Tlatelolco and later at the Convento Grande.

 He was appointed Chaplain to Teodoro de Croix's 1777-1778 expedition through the Provincias Internas in the north of New Spain.
 In 1782 he was elected Guardián of the Convento Grande.